uva/LTI-consumer/README.md

 # LTI 1.3 consumer middleware

-This middleware providers a very basic LTI 1.3 consumer setup.
+This middleware provides a very basic LTI 1.3 consumer setup.
 It handles the initiation and sign-in flow and generates a JWT for use in a client application.
 After login, a redirect is done to `https://{redirect_url}/#{token}`.